protofire/Cardano-Developer-Studio/cardano-smart-contracts-examples/README.md

      start the container.
-   - Once inside the Dev Container, you can work with the examples directly from the **terminal** ([Using a Terminal](#using-a-terminal)), or use the integrated **CLI** script bash to manage tasks like compiling, testing, deploying, and making transactions with the examples as described in the [Running the Example CLI](#running-the-example-cli) using the `7) Smart Contract Plutus Development` option.
+   - Once inside the Dev Container, you can work with the examples directly from the **terminal** ([Using a Terminal](#using-a-terminal)), or use the integrated **Toolbox CLI** to manage tasks like compiling, testing, deploying, and making transactions with the examples as described in the [Running the Example CLI](#running-the-example-cli) using the `7) Smart Contract Plutus Development` option.